Building a booking flow

 | `security_deposit` | A one-off refundable deposit.
 References the unit type ID. |

 Every line item needs a `type`, `quantity`, `price.amount`, and `item.id`.
-The `price.amount` should come from the relevant resource's `prices` array for the selected billing period.
+For `unit_type` line items, set `price.amount` from the matching `unit_type.live_prices` entry for the selected billing period.
+For `protection` and `product` line items, use the relevant resource's `prices` array.

 The API requires at least one `unit_type` line item but does not enforce protection or security deposit inclusion — your application controls the checkout experience.